Flan-Tech/Flan-Litepaper/README.md

 # Project Details

 Flan is a freelance platform within the Celo ecosystem.
-Targeted at designers and developers, the platform is designed to provide best-in-class talent and experience to businesses and individuals.
+Targeted at designers building for web3 applications (Metaverses, NFTs, Gaming..etc).
+The platform is designed to provide best-in-class talent and experience to businesses and individuals.
 We aim to connect freelancers and clients operating in different areas of the world and increase crypto adoption within the gig-economy.
 We also aim to provide an easy solution especially for businesses operating in the blockchain industry to hire and pay freelancers without the need for using fiat payments.
-The platform is currently a web-based PWA that is designed to be mobile adaptive.
-We offer project creation and management tools such as audio/video/text chat, kan-ban style subtask creation, file sharing, note keeping (shared and private), project matching based on user location and language, portfolio showcasing, and fiat payments using our stripe integration.
+The platform is currently a web-based PWA that is designed to be mobile adaptive and offers project creation and management tools such as audio/video/text chat, kan-ban style subtask creation, file sharing, note keeping (shared and private), project matching based on user location and language, portfolio showcasing, and fiat payments through Stripe.

 ## Vision